blooop/pixi_rocker/README.md

 Another benefit of pixi in docker is that you are more isolated from your host machine and have more flexibillty to make changes withour worrying about conflicting with other projects.

+If you use vscode to attached to your development container it makes it easier to set up specific extensions for each project that don't need to be installed globally.

 ## Installation

 ```